Mindfulness vs. Meditation: Are They the Same?

 2. Mindful Body Scan

 To do a body scan mindful practice, lying down is the best and most relaxed position.
 First, do some mindful breathing.
-Then check each part mentally from your toes until you reach your head.
+Then, check each part mentally from your toes until you reach your head.
 Check if each body part is relaxed, painful or tensed.
 The body scan is a good grounding method.
-It will also relax you mentally and help become body-aware.
+It will also relax you mentally and help you become body-aware.
+Think of it as a symbolic fire burning through your layers of distractions.

 3. Mindful Eating